Understanding the Stages of Relationships: From Start to Forever

 Second Stage: Attraction to Attachment

-After scaling through the previous stage and you see the need to go deeper, you can now move to the next stage, known as the attraction stage.
-This second stage, which could still be seen as the honeymoon stage, is where the initial attraction transitions into a deeper emotional connection.
+After graduating from the previous stage, there’s the need for a deeper connection which moves you to the next stage, known as the attraction stage.
+This can still be called the honeymoon stage because you’re transitioning into a deeper emotional connection with your partner.

 This is when you start forming a deeper connection.
 You’re spending more time together, learning about each other’s quirks, and building emotional intimacy.